ahjustsea/BuyTheDip/README.md

 # BuyTheDip

 BuyTheDip is a project made to help with crypto investing.
+It's purpose is to determine whether current prices are significantly/statistically lower (dips) or higher (peaks) than it has been in the last two weeks.
+Buying these dips and selling at these peaks will yield greater return on investment, though this algorithm cannot tell you if the price has stopped dipping or peaking.
+Whether you sell or not is entirely up to you, but a portfolio that buys at dips will definitely outperform a scheduled-time-purchases (e.g., DCA).

+## about z-scores
 Z-scores for each cryptocurrencies are calculated from trading volume-adjusted 14 day moving averages and standard deviations.

 1. Z-score > 2 means that the current price is significantly HIGHER than what's expected from the last 14 days.
 In this case, you may consider taking some profits.
 2. Z-score < -2 means that the current price is significantly LOWER than what's expected from the last 14 days.
 In this case, you may consider buying more coins as it is a good time to buy, and prices may go back to norm.
 3. Z-score = 0 means that the current price is very similar to the average price of last 14 days.

 Current cryptocurrency prices are fetched from coingecko API every 20 minutes.
 Z-scores are posted every hour, and trends in z-scores are posted every other hour.
 However, when large dips/moons are happening, z > 2 or z < -2, the results are posted immediately.
 More coins/tokens can be added on demand.

+## donations
 If you would like to support BuyTheDip, you can make a donation below.
 Any support is greatly appreciated.
 Especially becuase I have a PhD in something practically useless and I really need all the help I can get.
 Thank you!

-Donations

 BTC: bc1qcay52dwm8h7qugj4tkzjcg0wrzhqf9jsh62sgn